pebreo/pebreo.github.io/begin/Part5-implications-of-solved-intelligence.md

 ## TLDR
 We can harness synthetic intelligence to solve humanity's difficult challenges, including all forms of medical maladies

+## Near-unlimited labor
+The whirring symphony of the automated assembly line was a far cry from the clanging, grimy factories of yesteryear.
+Here, in the gleaming heart of the MegaTech facility, robots with clockwork precision assembled next-generation gadgets with an efficiency that would make Henry Ford blush.
+It was a future straight out of science fiction, and the benefits were undeniable.

+For starters, time – that most precious commodity – was suddenly more abundant.
+Repetitive tasks, once the domain of human workers, were now handled by tireless machines, freeing people to pursue more creative and fulfilling endeavors.
+Imagine the hours once spent assembling circuit boards now available for coding new applications, designing innovative products, or simply spending time with loved ones.

+This wasn't just about leisure, though.
+The rise of automation also unleashed a surge in material wealth.
+Robots, with their tireless work ethic and unwavering precision, could churn out goods at an unprecedented rate.
+This meant lower production costs, more affordable products, and a rising tide that lifted all boats.
+Imagine a world where cutting-edge technology wasn't a luxury for the privileged few, but a reality accessible to all.

+But amidst the whirring and the efficiency, a crucial question lingered: what became of the human element?
+Wouldn't this robotic revolution leave us all unemployed, adrift in a sea of automation?

+The answer, as with most things in life, wasn't so black and white.
+The rise of robots wouldn't eliminate jobs, it would simply transform them.
+New positions would emerge, ones that demanded creativity, problem-solving skills, and the ability to manage complex, automated systems.
+The human touch, the ability to innovate, design, and adapt – these would become even more valuable in a world where robots handled the mundane.

+The key, then, was to embrace this new landscape.
+It was about fostering a generation of "renaissance workers," individuals with a broad range of skills and the adaptability to navigate a constantly evolving world.
+This wasn't about becoming human cogs in a machine-driven society, but about harnessing the power of technology to create a future where humans and robots played to their complementary strengths.

+The future of work, then, wasn't a dystopian nightmare of robot overlords.
+It was an opportunity – an opportunity to redefine work, to free ourselves from the shackles of repetitive tasks, and to unleash a new era of human potential.
+The robots might be humming away in the factories, but the future, as it always has been, belonged to us.

 ## The Body Electric

 Imagine a future where tireless AI assistants seamlessly integrate into our daily lives, handling mundane tasks with clockwork precision.
 But what if this efficiency comes at an ethical cost?